Crypto137/MHServerEmu/README.md

 ## Features

-This server emulator is currently in very early stages of development.
+This server emulator is currently in early stages of development.

 - Network protocol implementation.

-- Initial server-client communication implementation.
+- Initial client-server communication implementation.

+- Loading into the game via hardcoded data.

 ## Setup

 See [Setup.md](https://github.com/Crypto137/MHServerEmu/blob/master/docs/Setup.md) for information on how to set the server up.
+Please note that since MHServerEmu is still in early stages in development, the process is currently not particularly user friendly.